 Our track record speaks for itself.
-We have delivered consistent growth for the past nine years, and have done so with some of the lowest finding and development costs in our peer group.
+We have delivered consistent growth for the past 10 years, and have done so with some of the lowest finding and development costs in our peer group.
 While our strategy is simple, it is difficult to achieve.
 Most companies can achieve a high growth rate, if they are willing to increase costs or dilute shareholders by entering into joint ventures or issuing debt and equity.
 Likewise, most companies can achieve low finding costs if they are willing to sacrifice their growth rate.
 Achieving both high growth and a low cost structure is the key for shareholders – and it is the key to Range’s success.

 At Range, we focus on low-risk, highly repeatable projects that provide high rate of return growth opportunities, such as the Marcellus Shale and Horizontal Mississippian plays.
 According to a Bank of America study, Range has been ranked either first, second or third in its peer group in terms of achieving the lowest cost production for the past seven years.

 We pursue acquisition opportunities within our core operating areas in order to capitalize on regional expertise, drive down unit operating costs and generate economies of scale.
 In addition, we periodically sell our lower rate-of-return properties and reinvest the capital into higher rate-of-return projects.
 In the past several years, Range has sold its Barnett Shale properties, West Texas oil field properties, offshore Gulf of Mexico interests, East Texas Austin Chalk properties, and tight gas sand properties in New York and Ohio for combined sales proceeds of approximately $2 billion.